empowerID/empowernow_docs/marketing_plan/www_products_refinement.md

 This is great feedback—and easy to fold in without disrupting the page you just approved.
-Below are **drop-in upgrades** for the four items you flagged (stronger hero, CRUD Service comparison, simplified Control stack, pricing anchor + urgency), plus optional **tabbed layout** and **analytics** hooks.
+Below are **drop-in upgrades** for the four items you flagged (stronger hero, Orchestration Service comparison, simplified Control stack, pricing anchor + urgency), plus optional **tabbed layout** and **analytics** hooks.
 Everything keeps the Neon-Flux tone and your “no-FUD, mechanism-first” rules.

 ---